neuro4ml/neuro4ml.github.io/Week_6/3-Manipulating.md

 Rats with motor cortex lesions respond differently to unstable steps / unpredictable situations {cite:p}`https://doi.org/10.3389/fnins.2023.971980`.
 :::

-However, we don’t always have to use irreversible manipulations, as there are reversible methods too.
+However, we don't always have to use irreversible manipulations, as there are reversible methods too.

 ## Reversible